About Peanuts

 Category Overview

-Nuts are generally a decent source of arginine and poor in lysine, which makes them unfavorable for people with herpes.
+Nuts are generally a decent source of arginine and scarce in lysine, which makes them unfavorable for people with herpes.
 Arginine can stimulate the replication of the herpes virus, while lysine can inhibit it.
 Nuts that have the highest arginine to lysine ratio include peanuts, almonds, walnuts, and hazelnuts.
 These nuts should be avoided or consumed in moderation by people with herpes.Practical Recommendations

-A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
-This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.
+A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
+This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.

 Is Peanuts Safe for Shingles?